Lynsiearagon/component-suggestion-tool/README.md

 - Structure data:

   - I created a NovaComponents object; I used the help of Cursor to do this.
-I gave cursor the visa documentation and the object structure that I wanted.
-Cursor mostly completed the object structure that I needed, having a "name", "component", and "codeSnippet" attributes, but it did not copy the codeSnippet correctly.
-After trying to clarity and write better queries for Cursor to understand the correct code snippets, I had to go through and quality check/update the object myself (time consuming).
+I gave cursor the Visa documentation and the object structure that I wanted.
+Cursor mostly completed the object structure that I needed, having a "name", "component", and "codeSnippet" attribute, and using the lower-cased version of the componenet name as the key, but it did not copy the codeSnippet correctly.
+After trying to clarify and write better queries for Cursor to understand the correct code snippets, I eventually had to go through and quality check/update the object myself (time consuming).
+Most of the base components are in the object, but they are not all being displayed right now.

 - Create basic design and color scheme:

   - I told cursor to style the words "Component Suggestion Tool" as a basic logo and give me five different designs.
 I chose the one I liked best.
-The colors used in my logo because the color scheme seen throughout my project.
+The colors used in my logo became the color scheme seen throughout my project.
-  - I spent roughly 1 hour total styling the application.
+  - I spent roughly 1.5 hour total styling the application.

 - I selected a couple of Visa's components and icons that I wanted to use in my project.
-I did customize them a little to fit my needs (colors, extra functionality).
+I did customize them a little to fit my needs (colors, added/remove some functionality).

+  - AlternateVerticalNavigation
+  - VisaSearchLow
+  - Button

-- The rest of the application, development, and testing.
-Order of developed components below:
+- Completed the rest of the application, development, and testing.
+Order of features implemented below:
   1. Header - Logo and nav.
-  2. Visa component sidebar and main content - Clicked component in sidebar shows up in main container; used useState to hold which component was clicked and then displayed component in main container.
+  2. Visa Component Sidebar and Main Content - A clicked component in sidebar shows up in main container; used useState to hold which component was clicked and then displayed component in main container.
-  3. Create component card - Card has title, Visa component, code snippet, and action buttons.
+  3. Create Ccomponent Card in Main Content - Card has title, Visa component, code snippet, and action buttons.
-  4. Search bar - functionality, filtering, displaying content in main container; used useState to set value of input; on click of Search button searched for keys in the NovaComponents object that included matching words from the search input.
-Each key that had matching words got pushed into the display results; duplicates components were accounted for.
+  4. Search Bar - functionality, filtering, displaying content in main container; used useState to set value of search input; on click of 'Search' button searched for keys in the NovaComponents object that included matching words from the search input.
+Each key that had matching words got pushed into the display results; duplicate components were accounted for.
-  5. Test and debugging took place through entire process, more testing happened at end.
+  5. Testing and debugging took place through entire process.
   6. Create and edit ReadME
   7. Deploy to Netlify